 - The AGU Centre for the Enhancement of Learning and Teaching (CELT)

-AGU became one of the centers in Turkey for international tests such as TOEFL and SAT.
-Students aspiring to continue their education abroad now have the opportunity to take international exams in Kayseri rather than having to travel to congested centers in Ankara or Istanbul.
+AGU became one of the centres in Turkey for international tests such as TOEFL and SAT.
+Students aspiring to continue their education abroad now have the opportunity to take international exams in Kayseri rather than having to travel to congested centres in Ankara or Istanbul.

 The AGU Academy, the University’s Lifelong Learning Center, organizes certified training programs in Entrepreneurship, Innovation, Brand Management, Cyber Security and English Language Education for engineers, managers and other occupational groups based in Kayseri.

-AGU’s Children’s University has so far provided trainings to around 1500 families and trainers and organized workshops with 1400 children aged 4-14.
+AGU’s Children’s University has so far provided training courses to around 1500 families and trainers and organized workshops with 1400 children aged 4-14.

 This Vision implementation also requires the strengthening of key existing units such as: